heckj/swift-package-manager/Sources/PackageManagerDocs/Documentation.docc/AddingDependencies.md

 )
 ```

+The package manager automatically resolves packages when you invoke <doc:SwiftRun> or <doc:SwiftBuild>.
+You can explicitly resolve the packages with the command <doc:PackageResolve>.

 ### Requiring System Libraries

 You can link against system libraries using the package manager.
-To do so, you'll
-need to add a special `target` of type `.systemLibrary`, and a `module.modulemap`
-for each system library you're using.
+To do so, add a `target` of type [systemLibrary](https://developer.apple.com/documentation/packagedescription/target/systemlibrary(name:path:pkgconfig:providers:)), and a `module.modulemap` for each system library you're using.

-Let's see an example of adding [libgit2](https://github.com/libgit2/libgit2) as a
-dependency to an executable target.
+Let's see an example of adding [libgit2](https://github.com/libgit2/libgit2) as a dependency to an executable target.

-Create a directory called `example`, and initialize it as a package that
-builds an executable:
+Create a directory called `example`, and initialize it as a package that builds an executable:

     $ mkdir example
     $ cd example